Towards Better Understanding of User Satisfaction in Open-Domain Conversational Search: Data Collection

+As a new search paradigm, ConvS remains largely unexplored, including user modeling~\cite{choi2019offline, lipani2021doing, azzopardi2018conceptualizing, trippas2018informing} and system construction~\cite{gao2018neural, sun2018conversational}.
+Since ConvS is highly interactive and proactive, modeling user intent and satisfaction~\cite{choi2019offline, bodigutla2019multi} is even more important for system design and evaluation than the traditional web search.
+Thus, a high-quality dataset with rich information collected in a real-life scenario would be greatly beneficial for the ConvS research community.
+Unfortunately, existing ConvS datasets often have two limitations that prevent them from serving the needs of this study:

+\begin{enumerate} \item \textbf{Authenticity}: The information need in many datasets is predefined by the researchers rather than generated in-situ by users themselves.
+Thus, the realisticness of these datasets is hard to guarantee. \item \textbf{Completeness}: Different from other intelligent assistance, like chatbot or customer service, seeking information is the key component in ConvS.
+However, information-seeking behaviors of agents are greatly ignored in most existing datasets, which only contain dialog contents. \end{enumerate}

+Table~\ref{tab:comparison of convs datasets} shows the fulfillment of the two characteristics in the existing datasets and our ConvSearch Dataset.
+To the best of our knowledge, ConvSearch is the first dataset that satisfies both properties of \textit{authenticity} and \textit{completeness}.

-\subsection{Experimental Platform}
+\subsection{Experimental platform}

-To better collect our data, we develop a novel conversational search experimental platform.
+To better collect conversational search data, we develop a novel conversational search experimental platform.
 The platform is implemented based on \textit{Django} framework\footnote{https://www.djangoproject.com/}.
-The following shows its main function modules:
+Figure~\ref{fig:overall framework for data collection} shows the overall framework of data collection using this experimental platform.
+The following shows its main functional modules: